• Resources

 For more general legal support, try your local chapter of the Legal Aid Society.
 This organization operates offices all over the country to provide free legal aid.

 And if you need help specifically with your Social Security disability case, your best option is a disability lawyer.
 Atticus can get you started with finding a lawyer through our disability benefits quiz.
-(Getting matched is free and you never pay the lawyer unless your disability application gets approved).
+Disability lawyers work on a contingency basis, meaning you only pay a one-time fee if you win benefits.

 Short-term disability insurance

 While you’re waiting for your federal disability application to process, you might be able to get short-term disability insurance through your state.
-That said only five states offer these programs in 2023:
+That said, only five states offer these programs in 2026:

 If you’re fortunate enough to live in one of those states, you can learn more about short-term disability insurance here.